Free Consultation: (312) 924-7575

 Economic Damages

-Economic damages (also called special damages) are those losses that the court can calculate by reviewing records or documents, such as medical records or lost wages.
-They can include money the injured party has spent out-of-pocket or money they will have to pay in the future, such as:
+Economic damages (also called special damages) for burn injuries.
+These types of damages are those that the court can calculate by reviewing records or documents, such as medical records, or lost wages.

 • Medical bills,